lustraka/data-analyst-portfolio-project-2022/cs01_cds_methods/cs01_journal.md

 ## Design Document Transformations

 The *Map CDS methods based on Kitchen (2021b)* process includes steps:
-- *Map references to the CDS methods based on Kitchin (2021b)* process (See Journal 2021-11-30/2)
+- deploy *Map references to the CDS methods based on Kitchin (2021b)* process (DONE - see Journal 2021-11-30/2)
-- find out web resources and choose appropriate examples of each CDS method,
+- deploy *Search web resources* process to identify critical data studies,
 - add the **"embodies"** type triples and elements with the `title` and `url` attributes by hand,
 - check the integrity of the knowledge base.

+The *Search web resources* process includes steps:
+- design the structure of a web search database for storing and comparing web searches,
+- design and test algorithms for searching required web resources,
+- design and test an ontology (knowledge base) for discovering (mining) and storing knowledge,
+- populate system while updating the outline of CDS methods from Kitchin (2021b)

 Candidates for next steps are:
-- [ ] Change "a CDS *uses* a method" relation type to "a CSD *employs* a method" type Consider same change for *instantiates*.
+- [x] Change "a CDS *uses* a method" relation type to "a CSD *employs* a method" type Consider same change for *instantiates*.

 ## Journal Recent Activities
 **2021-12-01 Wed**: